OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 #>  $ Water_occurrence                    : num  35 41 27 29 19 21 24 30 39 49 ...
 ```

-We can start the modeling process by comparing predictive power of purely-spatial vs
+We can start modeling SOC by tesing predictive power of purely-spatial vs
 spatiotemporal covariates.
 We first test modeling performance using only *static* covariates
 and log-SOC (%) as the target variable: